 6. Target readers/audience

-Who is your target reader?
+Your target audience is a specific segment within the market you have identified.
+Who is your ideal target reader?
 How old are they?
 Where do they live?
 What do they do for work?

-Publishers love when you are specific about who will be buying your book.
-Even if your book is for a "general" audience, you still want to give them a persona.
+Publishers love it when you are specific about who will be buying your book.
+Even if your book is for a “general” audience or market, you still want to give them an idea of who your readers are.

 7. Why anyone should buy this book

-What's the hook for your book?
-In your book proposal template, write out a powerful sentence that will "wow" your publisher (in terms of potential sales) and your reader (in terms of how this book is so amazing!).
+What’s the hook for your book?
+In your book proposal, write out a powerful sentence that will “wow” your publisher (in terms of potential sales) and your reader (in terms of how this book is so amazing!).

 8. Book vision

-In this part of writing a book proposal, you want to share the vision you have for your book.
+In this part of writing a book proposal, you want to share your vision for your book.
+For instance:

 - How many words do you imagine it will be?